Critical micelle concentration

 In colloidal and surface chemistry, the critical micelle concentration (CMC) is defined as the concentration of surfactants above which micelles form and all additional surfactants added to the system will form micelles.

 The CMC is an important characteristic of a surfactant.
 Before reaching the CMC, the surface tension changes strongly with the concentration of the surfactant.
 After reaching the CMC, the surface tension remains relatively constant or changes with a lower slope.
 The value of the CMC for a given dispersant in a given medium depends on temperature, pressure, and (sometimes strongly) on the presence and concentration of other surface active substances and electrolytes.
-Micelles only form above critical micelle temperature.
+In standard aqueous solutions, micelles only form above critical micelle temperature (CMT), often called Krafft point when related to ionic-surfactants.
+Mixed micelles can form below CMT as the kinetics of percipitation are altered.

-For example, the value of CMC for sodium dodecyl sulfate in water (without other additives or salts) at 25 °C, atmospheric pressure, is 8x10^{−3} mol/L.
+For example, the value of CMC for sodium dodecyl sulfate in water (without other additives or salts) at 25 °C, atmospheric pressure, is 8×10^{−3} mol/L.